hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 * To maybe visit/contact:
   * There is a DIY bike show called [Bespoked](http://www.bespoked.cc/) which is awesome and would be worth a visit, even though it's in May.
 It's also in Bristol though, which is good, because it could have been anywhere in Europe.
   * The Bicycle Academy in Frome has various courses to teach people how to build a bike frame from scratch (by welding).
 They can be a bit expensive, though.
+They also make and sell their own jigs, which are often cheaper than alternatives.
   * Julian House has truckloads of scrap bikes that I could have for free and take apart, cut up, or canabalise for parts.
 They're also always happy to answer questions about bike contruction and maintenance.
 * To look into:
   * Bike fitting jigs are contraptions designed to have a totally adjustable geometry (wheelbase, rake, etc.) to allow riders to find a geometry suitable for them.